gustavo-zitta/gustavo-zitta/README.md

 - 🥽 Some projects of mine are on [**kaggle**](https://www.kaggle.com/zittagustavo/code)

-- ⚡ Fun fact: I started learning about Neural Networks because I LOVE to understand how the brain works
+- ⚡ Fun fact: I started learning about Neural Networks because I LOVE to understand how the brain works and found out it has nothing to do with it